FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Please describe and document your process.**\*\*

+# The Script:

+Gil: Todavía estás trabajando en tu tarea?

+Random Person: (probably) huh?

+Device: Are you still working on your hw?

+Random Person: whatever they say

+Gil: Buena suerte en tu tarea, espero que la termines pronto!

+Device: Good luck on your hw, I hope you finish it soon!

+Random Person: Thank you!

+End Scene

 ### Acting out the dialogue

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).